Welcome to Belief in Action where faith meets compassion and transforms lives

 Through our volunteer visits, we aim to lift the spirits of those we come into contact with and help bring hope into their lives.
 Join us in making a difference and together, let’s bring smiles to the faces of those in need.

-We are beginning to plan our next trip for Spring 2024.
-If you are interested, we have more information at the bottome of our web page.
+We are beginning to plan our next trip for Spring 2025.
+If you are interested, we have more information at the bottom of our web page.
 Join us in making a difference and together, let’s bring smiles to the faces of those in need.

 Volunteer Visits to our projects